rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 ## Terminology

-spinal-case: using a hyphen "-" to separate words Examples
+* **spinal-case**: using a hyphen "-" to separate words

+## Examples

 Use best practices when defining resources (URIs)

-Describe resources with nouns, not verbs.
+* Describe resources with nouns, not verbs.

-In NodeJS, spinal-case is most commonly used to describe a resource name.
+* In NodeJS, spinal-case is most commonly used to describe a resource name.

 Use the appropriate HTTP methods for the related CRUD operations.

-GET: Gets data from the server
+* `GET`: Gets data from the server

-POST: Sends data to the server
+* `POST`: Sends data to the server

-PUT: Update data on a server; overwrites a resource with a complete new body
+* `PUT`: Update data on a server; overwrites a resource with a complete new body

-PATCH: Update data on a server; applies partial modifications to a resource
+* `PATCH`: Update data on a server; applies partial modifications to a resource

-DELETE: Deletes data from the server
+* `DELETE`: Deletes data from the server

 Use HTTP headers to provide information about the request or response or about the object sent in the body.

 Make proper use of the various types HTTP headers.

-General Header: For general use in both request and response Client Request Header: Used only for request headers Server Response Header: used only for response headers Entity Header: Used to communicate meta information about the body or the resource identified by the request.
+* General Header: For general use in both request and response

+* Client Request Header: Used only for request headers

+* Server Response Header: used only for response headers

+* Entity Header: Used to communicate meta information about the body or the resource identified by the request.

 Use query parameters to provide further specificity to queried results

-Paging: When limiting the release of data to small increments or page-fulls
+* Paging: When limiting the release of data to small increments or page-fulls

-Filtering: Restrict queried results to certain attributes containing specific values
+* Filtering: Restrict queried results to certain attributes containing specific values

-Sorting: Organize a set of queried results based on attributes' values
+* Sorting: Organize a set of queried results based on attributes' values

-Searching: Like filtering but with approximate matching Make proper use of status codes in API responses
+* Searching: Like filtering but with approximate matching

+Make proper use of status codes in API responses

-200: OK
+* `200`: OK

-201: New resource created
+* `201`: New resource created

-204: Successful action, no response body
+* `204`: Successful action, no response body

-304: Data returned has not been modified
+* `304`: Data returned has not been modified

-400: Bad request
+* `400`: Bad request

-401: Unauthorized request, requires authentication
+* `401`: Unauthorized request, requires authentication

-403: Valid request but the server refuses access
+* `403`: Valid request but the server refuses access

-404: Not Found, no resource at the provided URI
+* `404`: Not Found, no resource at the provided URI

-500: Internal server error, these should not be returned to the client.
+* `500`: Internal server error, these should not be returned to the client.
 The error should be logged server-side

 ---